dru-44/app/README.md

 Each user has a private lists and sub-lits.

+There is a public list for users to access trending movies and shows.

 OMDB API is used as an search engine for movies and shows.

 ← `index.html`: This is the main HTML page for your site.